-The architecture of deep-learning-based NLP models can be broken down into three components.
-The first component, represents the embedding section, which maps words in the vocabulary to continuous dense vector representations of the words.
-For all future references, the first component includes both the source and target vocabulary mapping using a common embedding matrix with a shared vocabulary.
-The second component, consists of a function $f$, typically a deep neural-network \citep{schmidhuber2015deep, krizhevsky2012imagenet, mikolov2010recurrent} which maps the embedding representation for different NLP problems (machine-translation, summarization, question-answering and others), to the output-space of function $f$.
+The architecture of deep-learning-based language generation models can be broken down into three components.
+The first component, represents the embedding, which maps words in the vocabulary to continuous dense vector representations of the words.
+In language modeling we typically have one dictionary but machine translation has at least two dictionaries corresponding to a translation pair.
+We model these as a single dictionary with a common embedding matrix.
+The second component, consists of a function $f$, typically a deep neural-network \cite{schmidhuber2015deep,krizhevsky2012imagenet,mikolov2010recurrent} which maps the embedding representation for different NLP problems (machine-translation, summarization, question-answering and others), to the output-space of function $f$.
 The third component, is the output layer which maps the output of function $f$ to the vocabulary-space, followed by a softmax function.
-Most of these NLP problems use linear transformations, in the first and the third components of the models.
-Since, these components depend upon a large vocabulary-size, they require large number of parameters which results in higher latency and larger memory requirements.
-For instance, the Transformer Base model \citep{NIPS2017_7181} uses 37\% of the parameters in the first and third components using a vocabulary size of 50k, and with parameter-tying between the components.
+Since, the first and third components depend upon a large vocabulary-size, they require large number of parameters which results in higher latency and larger memory requirements.
+For instance, the Transformer Base model \cite{NIPS2017_7181} uses 37\% of the parameters in the first and third components using a vocabulary size of 50k, and with parameter-tying between the components.
 The percentage of parameters increases to 54\%, when parameters are not shared between the first and third components.
-The reader is encouraged to look at Table \ref{tab:param} of the Appendix for more information.
+Thus, an obvious step towards model compression is to reduce the parameters used by the embedding matrices.

-Thus, an obvious step is to compress parametric functions used by the first and third components.
-Recently, many researchers have worked on compressing word-embedding matrices \citep{sainath2013low, Acharya2019, shu2017compressing, shi2018structured, jegou2010product, chen2018groupreduce, winata2018low}.
+Recently, there has been considerable work on compressing word-embedding matrices \cite{sainath2013low,Acharya2019,shi2018structured,jegou2010product,chen2018groupreduce,winata2018low}.
 These techniques have proven to perform at-par with the uncompressed models, but still suffer from a number of issues.